 - Whip the heavy cream and add two scoops to a shot of espresso for a rich and creamier flavor.
 Heavy cream is not sweet as it contains very little lactose.
 Most people prefer adding vanilla for sweetness when whipping.
 Whipped cream melts fast in hot coffee as the air bubbles break down and milk fats disperse causing the whipped cream to be runny.
 Espresso with cream is called espresso creme

-- Whip the cream and use it as a topping on iced coffee and frappes
+- Whip the cream and use it as a topping on any coffee drink (hot coffee, iced coffee, or frappes

 Is Heavy Whipping Cream the Same as Heavy Cream?